 Director of Storytelling & Sustainability

 Built and managed a robust fundraising apparatus for POWER, including the management of communications, a new website, redesigned print material, and increased social media footprint.
 I secured an online database to house and grow our donor base, created a matrix for managing donor cultivation, and developed a plan to increase donor giving.
 By reaching more diverse audiences I increased fundraising by 300% (from $8000 to $28,000) in my first year and 100% (from $28,000 to $60,000) in my second year.
-As Solidarity Caseworker, I worked directly with tenants on issues with public housing in Mar Vista Gardens, ranging from hearings to appeals to requests for reasonable accommodations.
-I guided tenants through the process of recertification, developing a working relationship with HACLA staff and on-sight management integral to ensuring that tenants avoided eviction due to technicalities with incomplete paperwork.
+As Solidarity Caseworker and Organizer, I worked directly with tenants on issues with public housing in Mar Vista Gardens and was the lead organizer, in partnership with Keep Neighborhoods First, at the Ellison Building in Venice.

 February 2015 – Current